Cooper Flagg: Recruiting

 Flagg was ranked the third-best prospect in the 2025 recruiting class following the conclusion of his freshman season.
 He re-ranked as the class's second-best recruit in August 2022 following his performance in the 2022 FIBA Under-17 Basketball World Cup.
-Flagg received his first NCAA Division I scholarship offer from Bryant University while in the eighth grade.
+Flagg received his first NCAA Division I scholarship offer from Bryant while in the eighth grade.